juliofornode/react-fast-performance/README.md

 * To display a group of button components.
 * To customize the html input, input label and form tags.
 * To display charts (using rumble-charts module).

+### Routing
+* Using react-router.
+The landing component acts like main holder of the subpages.